Psoraceae

 The Psoraceae are a family of lichenized fungi in the order Lecanorales.
 The Austrian Botanist and Lichenologist Alexander Zahlbruckner first described the family in 1898.
 Species of this family have a widespread distribution.

 Genera

-This is a list of the genera contained within the Psoraceae, based on a 2020 review and summary of ascomycete classification.
+This is a list of the genera contained within the Psoraceae based on a 2022 review and summary of fungal classification.
 Following the genus name is the taxonomic authority, year of publication, and the number of species: